Lake Minnewanka Hikes: 6 Trails We Love

 You know that iconic image of downtown Banff with a majestic mountain in the background?
 That’s Cascade Mountain and the C-Level Cirque trail leads you up the lower slopes on the east side.

-Cascade Mountain (as seen from downtown Banff) is the home of the C Level Cirque hiking trail
+Cascade Mountain (as seen from downtown Banff) is the home of the C Level Cirque hiking trail.

 The C Level Cirque Trail begins on a 2-person wide gravel path.
 The hiking trail is remarkably well maintained, with no roots or rocks to contend with.
 Don’t be fooled by this as the trail gets much more natural further up Cascade Mountain.